potetm/potetm.github.io/_posts/2014-11-06-responsive-design-frp.md

 #### Data Updates

-First, we define a function that can be used to dispatch events to functions that will update specific attributes of our model:
+First, we define a function that can be used to dispatch events to functions that will update specific attributes of our model.

 ```clojure
 (defn update-model! [model events event-key update-key next-fn]